kerrishaus/docs.kerrishaus.com/README.md

 This project exists because MediaWiki did not support PHP 8.1 at the time.

+Content for the mainline site can be found on the [docs.kerrishaus.com-content](https://github.com/kerrishaus/docs.kerrishaus.com-content)

 # How to use

 ## Server Requirements